getalp/wikIR/README.md

 Results were computed with [pytrec_eval](https://github.com/cvangysel/pytrec_eval) [3]

-We use Terrier default hyperparameter values (we will update the results with optimized hyperparameter values)
+We use Terrier default hyperparameter values

 *****